vaelen/sattrack/README.md

 ## Data sources

-SatTrack get both TLE and pass data for the satellites it is tracking from [N2YO](https://www.n2yo.com).
+SatTrack gets both TLE and pass data for the satellites it is tracking from [N2YO](https://www.n2yo.com).
 You will need an API key to use the application, which you can get by signing up for a free account at N2YO.

 I was originally going to implement my own pass calculator, but I haven't done that yet since this is just a small toy project at the moment.
 I'll try to do it later on though.